by Craig Himmelberger, Contributing Writer

 - Determine the specific systems of record for all data and procedures, and map required data and system attributes across the entire landscape: Vitens found it necessary to adapt certain data records to carry attributes through landscape elements lacking those necessary control elements.

-- Include future project timeline phases to accommodate known system upgrades and additions: Vitens’ anticipates cutting over its SAP ERP HCM foundation to SAP SuccessFactors solutions, and the consequent changes to employee role tables and data, as well as planned adoption of maturing SAP technology like SAP Cloud Identity Access Governance.
+- Include future project timeline phases to accommodate known system upgrades and additions: Vitens anticipates cutting over its SAP ERP HCM foundation to SAP SuccessFactors solutions, and the consequent changes to employee role tables and data, as well as planned adoption of maturing SAP technology such as SAP Cloud Identity Access Governance.